bharathkumarms525/readyassist/README.md

   - Key Unlock Assistance: ❌ Not Available
   - Fuel Delivery: ❌ Not Available
   - Breakdown Towing: ❌ Not Available
-  - Accidental Towing: Up to 50 kms
+  - Accidental Towing: Up to 50 kms.
+In the event of a vehicle accident that renders your vehicle non-drivable, our standard plans include towing coverage up to 50 kilometers to your preferred destination such as a trusted repair workshop, dealership, or your home.
+This coverage is designed for typical city driving scenarios where service centers are generally accessible within this range.
+For distances beyond 50 kilometers, additional charges apply per kilometer as per prevailing market rates.
+This service includes careful vehicle handling with appropriate towing equipment to prevent further damage during transport.
   - Starting Problem: ❌ Not Available

 ### Extended Coverage Features
-- **Higher Coverage Limits**: Car plans offer extended kilometer coverage compared to bike plans
+- **Higher Coverage Limits**: Car plans offer extended kilometer coverage compared to bike plans.
+Recognizing that cars typically travel longer distances and may require more extensive towing services, our car subscription plans provide higher kilometer coverage limits than our bike plans.
+While bike plans typically offer coverage ranging from 20-250 kilometers depending on the plan tier, car plans provide enhanced coverage to accommodate the longer travel distances common with car usage.
+This differentiation ensures that customers receive appropriate coverage based on their vehicle type and usage patterns, providing better value for money.
 - **Fleet Options**: Special B2B contracts available for commercial fleets
 - **Comprehensive Support**: Full range of roadside assistance services

 ### Subscription Features
-- **Cooling Period**: 72-120 hours from purchase before service activation
+- **Cooling Period**: 72-120 hours from purchase before service activation.
+After purchasing a subscription plan, there is a mandatory cooling period of 72-120 hours before services can be activated.
+This period allows customers to review their plan details, make any necessary changes to vehicle information, and familiarize themselves with the terms and conditions.
+The exact duration depends on the specific plan purchased, with some plans requiring a longer cooling period.
+This policy also helps prevent misuse of services and ensures that all customer information is accurately registered in our system before service activation.
 - **Vehicle Specific**: Each plan linked to specific vehicle registration number
 - **Family Usage**: Any authorized family member can avail services (except key unlock and towing)
 - **Upgrade Options**: Plan upgrades allowed within cooling period